panzerdp/clipboardy/readme.md

 ## Clipboardy

+Clipboardy][chrome-store-url] is a Chrome extension for copying posted code to clipboard from stackoverflow.com, github.com & npmjs.com.

 <img src="docs/images/clipboardy_screen_recording.gif" width="600px"/>

-[Clipboardy][chrome-store-url] is a Chrome extension for copying posted code to clipboard from stackoverflow.com, github.com & npmjs.com.
-It can:
+The extension allows to:

 *  Copy the source code to clipboard with just one click
 *  Select the source text